averdet/tb3-pokedex-project/README.md

 As we saw previously, the main `Pokedex` class only depends on the `PokemonControllerInterface` and its `getPokemon(int id)` method to create a Pokemon and retrieve its information.

-To represent it, we created a `PokemonControllerViaMock` class which implements the *getPokemon()* method returning a mock Pokemon for testing purpose.
+To represent it, we created a `PokemonControllerViaMock` class which implements the *getPokemon()* method returning a mock Pokemon for testing purposes.

 ## Interface Segregation